pschou/go-flowfile/README.md

 local caches.

-The complexity of the decision logic can be as complex or as simple as one desires and consume on one or more ports / listening paths, and send to as many upstream servers as desired with concurrency.
+The complexity of the decision logic can be as complex or as simple as one desires, consume on one or more ports / listening paths, and send to as many upstream servers as desired with concurrency.

-# About FlowFiles

-FlowFiles are at the heart of Apache NiFi and its flow-based design.
-A FlowFile is a data record, which consists of a pointer to its content (payload) and attributes to support the content, that is associated with one or more provenance events.
-The attributes are key/value pairs that act as the metadata for the FlowFile, such as the FlowFile filename.
-The content is the actual data or the payload of the file.

 For more documentation go to https://pkg.go.dev/github.com/pschou/go-flowfile .